 The program places special emphasis on:

 CTP is a rigorous 12-month professional development program.
 The longitudinal curriculum builds on itself and requires substantial in- and out-of-classroom effort.
 The program requires thoughtful development of a leadership structure, performance improvement strategy, and data-driven improvement work.
-Priority is given to teams representing units, programs or clinics and those that have a physician and nurse/administrator dyad.
+Priority is given to teams representing units, programs or clinics and two to three partners representing the medical, nursing, pharmacy, and/or administrative leadership.
+Ideal team sizes are 4-6, however, we accept teams with 2-8 members.
 Specifically, in order to graduate from CTP, participants must:

 Every core concept that is taught in class is immediately applied to a real-world project with the aid of a dedicated team coach to facilitate successful implementation.

 Jeffrey GlasheenIHQSE Director

 Everyone involved was inspiring, helpful and important in improving my leadership skills and my ability to interact with staff more effectively.